linkeddatacenter/geocodit/README.md

 GeocodIT is a system that manages a [geocoding](https://en.wikipedia.org/wiki/Geocoding) knowledge base using W3C semantic web best practices and standards.

+Data sets on the web are literary exploding.
+Of course they’re still fragmented and of different quality but that will be fixed and it is only a matter of time.
+With Linked Open Data, it does not make sense to use only the biggest dataset (i.e. Open Street Map, & Google Maps) because the highest quality data are often in the smallest ones.
+These are in the long tail of the web.
+Hence you’ve to use them or you’ll lose a lot of value.

 GeocodIT exposes:

 - a new geocoder that leverages open data to enrich the results of existing  geocoding services (e.g. Google Maps Bings Maps and OSM);